jaminthorns/vscode-gitterm/ideas.md

 shell, which could be benefit or a drawback depending on the situation.
 A benefit would be that Git commands could be specified in a shell-agnostic way.
 This might make more sense architecturally and alleviate string-escaping issues.

-# Notification when attempting operations on non-tracked file ❗

-I tried to see the file history on a file that wasn't in the repo that I had opened.
-When I pressed the hotkeys, nothing happened, but it would have been more informative if a notification was shown.
-I'm not sure what should happen if a file is from another repo.